Nonlocal stress-energy tensor in time-dependent gravitational backgrounds: Multipole expansion of the RSET

 As a final step, we derive the geodesic deviation equations for a massive test particle at rest.
 Given a family of geodesics $x^{\mu}(\tau,s)$ labeled by $s$ and parametrized by the affine parameter $\tau$, we define the deviation vector $S^{\mu}=\mathrm{d}x^{\mu}/\mathrm{d}s$.
 In the asymptotic region $r\to\infty$, we obtain

-where we have neglected the terms proportional to $q(t-r)\log(\mu r)/r^3$ for consistency with Eq.~\eqref{Box_hmunu}.
+where, for consistency, we omitted terms proportional to $q(t-r)/r^3$.
 The contributions proportional to the source mass $M$ are the well-known results corresponding to the Schwarzschild geometry, while the terms proportional to $\dot q$ in the angular components describe a tidal effect transverse to the propagation direction.
 Therefore, although the quantum correction to the metric has a polarization tensor that does not represent a genuine gravitational wave, its effect on massive test particles is analog to that of a classical wave.

-Finally, we note that, at the formal level, the quantum-corrected metric dominates over its classical counterpart at large distances.
-However, this apparent dominance arises because we are working in Planck units.
-Restoring conventional units makes the quantum correction proportional to $\ell_{\text{Planck}}^2$, so that both the classical and quantum contributions become comparable only at unrealistically large distances.
-An explicit example illustrating this behavior is presented in Sec.~\ref{sec:example}.
+Finally, we note that, being of order $1/r$, the quantum-corrected metric seems to be of the same order of magnitude than its classical counterpart at large distances.
+However, restoring conventional units makes the quantum correction proportional to $\ell_{\text{Planck}}^2$, so that the classical contribution dominates.
+An explicit example is discussed in Sec.~\ref{sec:example}.